frenchay-dysarthria-assessment-2-fda-2-scoring-interpretationFrenchay Dysarthria Assessment 2 (FDA 2): Scoring | Interpretation:

 4. What equipments are needed to administer FDA-2?

-To administer the Frenchay Dysarthria Assessment 2 (FDA 2), the following equipment is needed: a test manual, scoring graph, tongue depressor, stopwatch, tape recorder, glass of water, and word cards.
-These tools are essential for conducting a comprehensive assessment of the patient’s reflex, respiration, lips, jaw, palate, laryngeal, tongue, and intelligibility.
+Materials and Equipment The equipment used to administer the Frenchay Dysarthria Assessment 2 (FDA 2) are a test manual, a scoring graph, a tongue depressor, a stopwatch, a tape recorder, a glass of water, and word cards.
+These tools are crucial to performing a thorough assessment of the reflex, respiration, lips, jaw, palate, laryngeal, tongue, and intelligibility of the patient.

 5. What are the influencing factors of learning in the FDA 2 assessment?